Premier Hockey Federation: Buyout and launch of PWHL (2023)

-On June 29, 2023, the Premier Hockey Federation announced that the league had been sold to Mark Walter Group and BJK Enterprises, respectively led by Los Angeles Dodgers owner Mark Walter and American tennis legend Billie Jean King, who had since 2022 been working with the PWHPA with the intention of launching a new, unified women's professional league.
-The buyout voided all PHF player contracts, with PHF players receiving severance payments; PHF players would be required to renegotiate their contracts with the new league.
-PHF players would also not be parties to negotiations toward a collective bargaining agreement between the PWHPA's new labour union, the PWHL Players Association, and the new league before its ratification.
+On June 29, 2023, the Premier Hockey Federation announced that the league had been sold to Mark Walter Group and BJK Enterprises, respectively led by Los Angeles Dodgers owner Mark Walter and American tennis legend Billie Jean King, who had been working with the PWHPA since 2022 with the intention of launching a new, unified women's professional league.
+The buyout voided all PHF player contracts, with players receiving severance payments; they would be required to renegotiate their contracts with the new league.
+PHF players would also not be parties to negotiations toward a collective bargaining agreement (CBA) between the PWHPA's new labor union, the PWHL Players Association, and the new league before its ratification.
 Players who reviewed the new CBA reported that it included minimum salaries of $35,000, medical benefits, compensation for housing and relocation, retirement benefits, parental and maternity leave, and other incentives.

-The new league was expected to have six 23-player teams, one fewer than the PHF and five fewer than the PHF and PWHPA combined, meaning that many players from both organizations would not be drafted or signed during the new league's free-agency period.
+The new league was expected to have six 23-player teams, one fewer than the PHF and five fewer than the PHF and PWHPA combined, meaning many players from both organizations would not be drafted or signed during the new league's free-agency period.
 Players not playing in a professional league for the 2023–24 season would be eligible for an additional compensatory payment of at least $10,000.

 On August 29, 2023, the new league was announced as the Professional Women's Hockey League (PWHL) with six teams: Boston, Minnesota, Montreal, New York, Ottawa, and Toronto.
 The new league began play in January 2024.